giftcharles/Bluesky-Swahili-CLI/README.md

 |----------|----------|-------------|---------|
 | `BSKY_USERNAME` | ✅ Yes | Your Bluesky handle | `user.bsky.social` |
 | `BSKY_PASSWORD` | ✅ Yes | Your Bluesky app password | `abcd-efgh-ijkl-mnop` |

-For more info on Bluesky app passwords, see the [Bluesky docs](https://atproto.com/guides/working-with-app-passwords).

 ## Development